maxgoff/AI_Essentials/README.md

 ```

-EIther a browser will open with Jupyter running, or you will see, from the command line, the URL to use to access Jupyter.
+Either a browser will open with Jupyter running, or you will see, from the command line, the URL to use to access Jupyter.